 | Lovelio | Personalized songs or video | Very high | Easy | Yes |

-Pro Tip: If you are planning a virtual ceremony, set up your Happy-milo Happy Wall at least two weeks before the wedding date.
+If you are planning a virtual ceremony, set up your Happy-milo Happy Wall at least two weeks before the wedding date.
 This gives guests enough time to contribute without feeling rushed.

 What is proper etiquette for sending virtual wedding wishes in 2026?